Elastic Graphs: Reduced and taut maps

 We can now state the main goal of this section.

 \begin{theorem} Let $f \co W \to \Gamma$ be a PL map from a marked weighted graph to a marked graph.
 Then there is a taut map in $[f]$.
-Furthermore, the following conditions are equivalent. \begin{enumerate} \item The map~$f$ is taut. \item The map~$f$ is locally taut. \item The graph~$W$ carries a marked weighted train track $t \co T \to W$, so that $f \circ t$ is a train-track map (with respect to the discrete train track structure on~$\Gamma$) and $n_{f \circ t} = n_t$.
-We may choose $(T,t)$ so that $T$ is a subgraph of~$W$. \item The graph~$W$ carries a marked weighted multi-curve $c \co C \to W$ so that $f \circ c$ is taut and $n_{f \circ c} = n_f$. \end{enumerate} Furthermore, in conditions~\eqref{item:mf-tt} and~\eqref{item:mf-curve}, $c$ and~$t$, respectively, saturate every edge of~$W$ on which $f$ is not constant. \end{theorem}
+Furthermore, the following conditions are equivalent. \begin{enumerate} \item The map~$f$ is taut. \item The map~$f$ is locally taut. \item The graph~$W$ carries a marked balanced train track $t \co T \to W$, so that $f \circ t$ is a train-track map (with respect to the discrete train track structure on~$\Gamma$) and $n_{f \circ t} = n_t$.
+We may choose $(T,t)$ so that $T$ is a subgraph of~$W$. \item The graph~$W$ carries a marked weighted multi-curve $c \co C \to W$ so that $f \circ c$ is taut and $n_{f \circ c} = n_f$. \end{enumerate} Furthermore, if these conditions are satisfied, $t$ in~(\ref{item:mf-tt}) and $c$ in~(\ref{item:mf-curve}) saturate every edge of~$W$ on which $f$ is not constant, and $c$ can be chosen to factor through~$t$: there is a multi-curve $c' \co C \to T$ so that $c = t \circ c'$. \end{theorem}

 As a preliminary step towards Theorem~\ref{thm:maxflow-mincut}, we relate train tracks and multi-curves.